Please see our responses to some common questions concerning adjustments during COVID-19 as well as general inquiries.

 How do I know if my registration was received?

 Once you submit your registration, you'll receive a confirmation email.
-If you don't receive the email, or if you have any questions, please email Emma at firstname.lastname@example.org.
-If you'd like to make changes to your registration after you've submitted it, please email them directly to Emma rather than re-submitting another application.
+If you don't receive the email, or if you have any questions, please email Miriam at email@example.com.
+If you'd like to make changes to your registration after you've submitted it, please email them directly to Miriam rather than re-submitting another application.

 Will I have time for sorority membership alongside school and work?